sysops-notes/sysops-notes.github.io/sections/ssm_and_opswork.md

 * Managed Chef and Puppet
 * Anything to do with Chef or Puppet -> Use OpsWork in the exam
+* You can add nodes automatically to your Chef Server using the unattended method.
+	* The recommended method of unattended (or automatic) association of new nodes is to configure the Chef Client Cookbook

 ## [Back](../README.md)